-Are you curious about how to grow sunflower microgreens at home?
-Let’s dive into the world of growing sunflower microgreens (a complete guide without soil) so that you can start growing your own.
+Find out how to grow sunflower microgreens without soil so that you can start growing your own.

 Sunflower microgreens are so fun to grow!
 And you can harvest them in about 10-14 days.